 During a game of darts, you’ll likely hear many unusual words and phrases, two of the most common being sets and legs.
-So you may be wondering, what are legs and sets in darts?
+So what are legs and sets in darts?

-Scoring a game of darts is similar to Tennis.
-Where sets and legs are also terms used when keeping score in a game of darts, it is important to know what each term means and how they differ during different darts games.
+Sets and legs are terms used to keep score in a game of darts.
+However, it’s important to know what each term means and how they differ.

 What Are Sets and Legs In Darts?